bitcoin-sv/bsv-components-library/doc/README.md

 ## Connection and basic streaming

-In the following example, we are streaming some events: The *P2P* Services contains a *EVENTS* reference, which itself contains different references to different types of Events (Events related to Peers, to Messages, etc).
+In the following example, we are streaming some events: The *P2P* object contains a *EVENTS* reference, which itself contains different references to different types of Events (Events related to Peers, to Messages, etc).
-We select the type of Event we are interested in, and then we add a callback by using the method *forEach* (in a similar way as the Java Streams work).
+We select the type of Event we are interested in, and then we add a callback by using the method *forEach* (in a similar way as the Java *Streams* work).

 ````
 P2P p2p = new P2PBuilder("testing").build();